UK independent body: China committed genocide in Xinjiang

 An estimated 1 million people or more — most of them Uyghurs — have been confined in reeducation camps in Xinjiang in recent years, according to researchers.

-The hearings were the latest attempt to hold China accountable for alleged rights abuses against the Uyghurs and other predominantly Muslim and ethnic Turkic minorities.
+The hearings were the latest attempt to hold China accountable for its policies targeting the Uyghurs and other predominantly Muslim and ethnic Turkic minorities.

 The U.S. government has declared that Beijing’s policies against the Uyghurs amounted to genocide and crimes against humanity.
 Legislatures in Britain, Belgium, the Netherlands and Canada have done the same.